zommerfelds/amigo-secreto-net/README.md

 ```
 yarn run ui
 ```
-Note that auto-reload dosn't work on the root path (need to add `index.html`).
+Note that auto-reload dosn't work on the root path (need to add `/index.html`).
+Click on the printed link.